 Do something you enjoy

 This kinda goes back to the self-awareness thing, but you need to know how to get yourself happy.
 KNOW what gives you joy!
 That way when you need to bring yourself back up you know exactly what to do.
 For me, it’s going on a walk or having quiet time and journaling or praying, or even a call to my mom always seems to go a long way.
 Whatever it is for you, just do it and get yourself smiling again.

 List out 10 amazing qualities about yourself!

 I know this can feel funky to do but we all need this reminder, especially when we’re down on ourselves!
 When writing these out, remember that NO ONE has to see this.
 You can literally rip it up after or put it in your phone as a note and then delete.
-So be honest iwth yourself!
-Feel free to write down more than 10 — I know they’re in there somewhere!
-Even small things like, “I remember friend’s birthdays” or “I have a good smile!” should be jotted down.
+So be honest with yourself!
+Feel free to write down more than 10 – I know they’re in there somewhere!
+Even small things like, “I remembered a friend’s birthday” or “I have a good smile!” should be jotted down.
 Think of this as a pep talk for yourself.

 Give yourself grace

 This is another very important lesson I’ve learned in the last year or so.
 Giving yourself grace means you’re not being so critical of yourself and making room for those “mess-ups” or “drop the ball” moments.
 The more I learn to extend myself some grace, the less I find myself in a bad spot mentally.
 It makes a huge difference, trust me!